BayesOptApp/MECHBench/README.md

       - `starbox_gmsh.py`: A file with functions related to mesh generation (for starbox model) with GMSH framework.

 ## Instructions for Running OpenRadioss Solver
 1. You should have OpenRadioss installed.
 About how to install it, see: https://github.com/OpenRadioss/OpenRadioss/blob/main/INSTALL.md.
-There's also an official YouTube video for building it from sourse code: https://www.youtube.com/watch?v=ddvH2CNfaYg&list=LL&index=4
+There's also an official YouTube video for building it from sourse code: https://www.youtube.com/watch?v=ddvH2CNfaYg&list=LL&index=4.
+You can either download the stable version or build the binaries yourself.
+You should have the tools `TH_TO_CSV` and `ANIM_TO_VTK` in the directory *../OpenRadioss/exec* as well as the starter and engine executables.
-2. In order to run the OpenRadioss solver within the module, make sure to have the job submission tool folder downloaded in the root directory of your OpenRadioss installation.
-You can obtain this folder from the webpage: https://openradioss.atlassian.net/wiki/spaces/OPENRADIOSS/pages/58785793/Latest+gui+scripts
+2. In the `main,py`, you should point the path to the OpenRadioss directory in order to run the code.
+3. Have fun.

 ## Contact constributors
 - Maria Laura Santoni